Clinical Research Graduate Certificate Program

-The Clinical Research Associate (CRA) Graduate Certificate program is an online program that responds to the needs of the rapidly expanding field of Clinical Research, creating exciting opportunities for trained professionals.
-The program can be completed in 16 months if you enroll in one course per semester through four continuous semesters.
-Each course consists of 48 credit hours for a total of 192 credit hours.
+The Clinical Research Graduate Certificate program is an online program that responds to the needs of the rapidly expanding field of Clinical Research, creating exciting opportunities for trained professionals.
+Each of the 4 courses consists of 48 credit hours for a total of 192 credit hours.

 Interested in a career in clinical research?